Buttigieg doles out $241M to US ports to boost supply chain

 — Brunswick, Georgia, $14.6 million, to build a fourth berth for cargo ships at Colonel’s Island Terminal.

-— Houston, $18.3 million, to help pay for a 39-acre greenspace at the Bayport Container Terminal.
+— Houston, $18.3 million, to facilitate more export and import cargo by significantly boosting storage capacity at the Bayport Container Terminal.

 — Tell City, Indiana, $1.6 million, to construct a 40-foot diameter pier on the Ohio River that can be used direct barge-to-truck unloading of cargo.